As I told a friend about Ben’s university graduation, he said, “You won!”.

 But we believed that Ben deserved to follow the normative pathways of life – you know, get an education, get a job, have a fulfilling life – this became the target that pulled us forward.

 After being told our son, Ben, might not live the day he was born and likely never walk, talk, or go to school, we were in a world of hurt.
-On the other hand, Ben ignored what the "experts" told him he couldn't do and developed an unstoppable determination to live an extraordinary life.
+Ben ignored what the "experts" told him he couldn't do with an unstoppable determination to live an extraordinary life.

 Ben shows everyone that a world of fear and despair, pain and exhaustion, can be overcome if you have unlimited hope and the support of an inclusive community.